prajolshrestha/BOOOKSTORE-GUI/README.md

 #Credits
-This motion detector app was built by PRAJOL SHRESTHA as a personal project.
+This bookstore app was built by PRAJOL SHRESTHA as a personal project.
 If you have any feedback or suggestions, feel free to create a pull request or contact me via email.

 #License
-This motion detector app is licensed under the MIT License.
+This bookstore app is licensed under the MIT License.
 You are free to use, modify, and distribute this application as long as you give credit to the original author.